yig/graphics101-meshes/README.md

 `m_slices_edge*m_slices_edge` texture coordinates.

 * **(30 points total)** Mesh normals.
-Your code goes in `mesh.cpp` and (a tiny bit) `halfedges.cpp`.
+Your code goes in `mesh.cpp` and (a tiny bit) `halfedge.cpp`.
 Given a Mesh object with positions but no normals, compute a normal for each position by averaging the (flat) normal of each triangle touching the vertex.
 You can do this by initializing a running tally of the average normal for each vertex.
 Each triangle uses